-- 1. Explore the concept of immortality through art. - 2.
-Articulate the concept of immortality through natural fibres by using non-conventional sculpture techniques such as stitching, weaving and knotting. - 3.
-Produce relief and in-the-round sculpture works using natural fibres to articulate the concept.
+• To explore the concept of immortality.

+- To articulate the concept of immortality through natural fibres by using non-conventional sculpture techniques such as stitching, weaving, knotting. - To produce relief and in-the-round sculpture works using natural fibres to articulate the concept.